-- 3.1.
-Each Regional Grouping Representative to the Sub-Committee on Accreditation shall facilitate the application process for national institutions in the region. - 3.2.
-The Regional Grouping Representative shall supply national institutions from their region with all relevant information pertaining to the accreditation process, including a description of the process, requirements and timelines. - 3.3.
-In accordance with the ICC Rules of Procedure (art.
-3), any national institution seeking membership or seeking re-accreditation shall apply to the ICC Chairperson, supplying all required supporting documents through the ICC Secretariat. - 3.4.
-These applications and support documents shall be provided to the ICC Secretariat at least four (4) months prior to the meeting of the Sub-Committee so that they can be passed on to the ICC Chairperson no later than one (1) month prior to that meeting.
-Subject to paragraph 3.5 of these Rules, an Institution undergoing re-accreditation that does not comply with this deadline will be suspended until such time as the required documentation is submitted and reviewed by the Sub-Committee.
+3.1.
+Each regional group representative to the Sub-Committee on Accreditation shall facilitate the application process for NHRIs in the region.

+3.2.
+The regional grouping representative shall supply NHRIs from their region with all relevant information pertaining to the accreditation process, including a description of the process, requirements and timelines.

+3.3.
+In accordance with the ICC Statute (Section 5), any NHRI seeking membership or seeking reaccreditation shall apply to the ICC Chairperson, supplying all required supporting documents through the ICC Secretariat.

+3.4.
+These applications and support documents shall be provided to the ICC Secretariat at least four (4) months prior to the meeting of the Sub-Committee.
+Subject to rule 3.5 of these Rules, an Institution undergoing re-accreditation that does not comply with this deadline will be suspended until such time as the required documentation is submitted and reviewed by the Sub-Committee.

-- 3.5.
-Applications and documents submitted after this delay will only be examined during the subsequent meeting of the Sub-committee, unless the situation warrants otherwise, as determined by the ICC Chairperson.
-In the event that the delay involves an Institution seeking re-accreditation, a decision to not suspend the Institution can be taken only if written justifications for the delay have been provided and these are, in the view of the ICC Chairperson, compelling and exceptional. - 3.6.
-The ICC Chairperson will ensure that copies of the applications and supporting documentation are provided to each member of the Sub-Committee on Accreditation. - 3.7.
-The ICC Chairperson, with support from the Office of the United Nations High Commissioner for Human Rights, will also provide a summary of particular issues for consideration by the Sub-Committee.
+3.5.
+Applications and documents submitted after this deadline will only be examined during the subsequent meeting of the Sub-Committee, unless the situation warrants otherwise, as determined by the ICC Chairperson.
+In the event that the delay involves an Institution seeking re-accreditation, a decision to not suspend the Institution can be taken only if written justifications for the delay have been provided and these are, in the view of the ICC Chairperson, compelling and exceptional.